2ndSightLab/ai-cfn/README.md

 I found the data model I was looking for all along in the above posts to do things faster.
 Finally!\
 It came out in 2021 apparently and I missed it and not easily found by searching (at least for me).\
 <br/>
-Try it out the original code I started with:
+Try out the original code I started with with these commands (but much improved version in above repo):

 ```
 cd ~